UAB Digital Repository of Documents

 Access to records metadata and its re-use are subject to a CC0 license.

-National (Plan Estatal) and European (H2020) policies require that all peer-reviewed scientific publications are deposited in open access, in the case of European projects also the research data must be deposited.
+National (Plan Estatal) and European (H2020) policies require that all peer-reviewed scientific publications are deposited in open access.
 DDD is the UAB platform that helps researchers to fulfill these mandates.

 DDD uses the Invenio software, which is an open source software under MIT license that was created at the European Council for Nuclear Research (CERN).

 The hardware system has all kinds of guarantees of redundancy and reliability and is subject to the usual renewal and security protocols of the University Information Service (Servei d’Informàtica de la UAB).
 Backups, including those stored outside the university's facilities, follow the same circuits than the rest of the UAB's digital information.